gitli101/HomeAssignment/README.md

 - Make the UI similar to this [example](https://www.figma.com/file/d8dGyuJIbrbdJzEN0l3lSI/home-assignment-web-app-design?type=design&node-id=0-1&mode=design&t=MKpkjPgyLBMpddqf-0) as much as you can.
 - Create an initial screen for uploding files using drag and drop box and also using the file explorer.
-- Create a feature that enables the user to view ongoing file uploads.
+- Create a feature that enables the user to view a list of all files ever uploaded and also ongoing file uploads.
 - Create a new window that shows the folowing statistics (choose at least 3) :
     - Upload time compared to file size.
     - Average file size categorized by file type.